PioneeringTechLab/laravel-sudo/README.md

 @endif
 ```

+### Exit Sudo Mode

+You may exit "sudo mode" by invoking the `exitSudoMode()` method anywhere in your application.
+Doing so removes the relevant key/value pairs from the session.

+You will probably want to do this right after a call to `Auth::logout()` as well to prevent the values from persisting.

 ### Generate Previous Input Markup

 You may use the `generatePreviousInputMarkup()` method to generate the input markup from the request that triggered entry into "sudo mode".
 The input elements will be rendered as hidden `<input>` elements and this method also has support for a deeply-nested input array.